alonsoir/CheatSheetsHacking/CheatsheetHacking.md

     ...
     ⭐  ~  ok  at 13:27:32 >

-    Too much services, right? disable one by one with:
+    Too many services, right? disable one by one with:

     > systemctl stop postgresql@14-main.service
     > systemctl disable postgresql@14-main.service